-The Capital Facilities Element has been revised to update outdated information and reflect current status of the facilities of capital facility providers within the City, including electricity, natural gas, solid waste, recycling, and telecommunication services.
+The Capital Facilities Element has been revised to update outdated information and reflect current status of the facilities of capital facility providers within the City, including water systems, sewer facilities, stormwater, transportation, municipal buildings, police fire, school, and solid waste services.
 Amendments to the infrastructure/facility inventory sections of the Element have been provided based on feedback and comments from capital facility providers.

-A redline version, showing all amendments and comments describing changes, is attached as Exhibit A.
+A clean version of the draft is attached as Exhibit A of this staff report, and a redline version, showing all amendments and comments describing changes, is attached as Exhibit B.